Understanding and Improving Shoulder Range of Motion

 Most people tend to focus on building up their chest and biceps, and tend to neglect strengthening their backs.
 A limited shoulder range of movement makes it difficult to throw an effective cross or hook.

-To makeover an entire muscle for better muscle balance and joint stability, you have to work it through a full range of motion.
+To makeover the entire muscle for better muscle balance and joint stability, you have to work it through a full range of motion.
 Performing shoulder exercises designed to strengthen the muscles as well as to improve the shoulder range of motion will reduce the stress on the joint making it less susceptible to joint inflammations like tendinitis and bursitis.
+In a nutshell, improving your passive range of motion will decrease stiffness, soreness, and the need for anti-inflammatory medications.

-Let’s look at how you can improve your shoulder range of motion.
+Let’s look at how you can incorporate range-of-motion exercises to improve your shoulder range of motion.

 Testing Shoulder Range of Motion

-Before starting to work on improving your shoulder range of motion, do the following test to find out your shoulder’s range of motion and its limits.
+Before starting to work on improving your shoulder range of motion, do the following test to find out your shoulder’s range of motion and the limits you will face with internal rotation and external rotation.

 You can either stand up straight with your back against a wall or lie down with your back on the floor.
 The spine, abs, and pelvis should be maintained in a neutral position.
 Do not arch your back.